AndreyUtka/modernizr-webpack-plugin/README.md

 >        ]
 >    }),
 > ```
-> output: vendor contains modernizr and other libs if you configure before..
+> output: vendor contains modernizr and other libs if you configure webpack output before..

 ## Install